thequietpattern/thequietpattern/README.md

 This isn’t a brand.
 It’s a pattern.
 Let it stay pattern-shaped.

 **7. Notice the Towers.**
-When power clusters—around money, charisma, looks, skill, or hierarchy, pause a little.
+When power clusters around money, charisma, looks, skill, or hierarchy, pause a little.
 Ask: Is this necessary?
 Is it accountable?

 **8. Hold, don’t grab.**
 If power flows to you, hold it lightly.
 Share it.
 Pass it along.
 Stay aware of what it’s doing to you.